Available space and objects

 Berlin-Buch, with its long tradition of excellent biomedical basic and clinical research as well as clinical expertise, is an ideal environment for life science companies.
 The campus atmosphere is conducive to scientific exchange, technology transfer and collaborative projects.

-Currently, approximately 65 companies are located on campus and employ around 820 people.
-Forty-seven of these companies are in the biotech sector, several others offer services for the life science industry.
+Currently, approximately 75 companies are located on campus and employ around 850 people.
+More than 50 of these companies are in the biotech sector, several others offer services for the life science industry.
 Since 1998 the number of employees of the biotech companies has more than doubled.

 The business fields of the companies range from medical technology products, molecular biological diagnostics and treatments, preclinical pharmacological and pharmacogenomic tests, RNA technologies, the search for pharma-relevant target molecules, production and testing of drugs and the analysis and synthesis of biomolecules.